 Request a visit

-Each Tasmanian general practice is eligible for two general practice visits per financial year.
-Enquiries or feedback about Primary Health Tasmania’s practice visit program are always welcome.
+Each Tasmanian general practice is eligible for two visits from our provider support team per financial year.
+Inquiries or feedback about Primary Health Tasmania’s practice visit program are always welcome.

 Interested in requesting a visit, or simply want to know more?
 Send us an email or call us on 1300 653 169.